PreviousView allNext

 How much does landlord insurance cost?

-The cost of landlord insurance varies based on the provider, property type, sum insured, excess chosen and the location.
-Properties in areas with higher earthquake or flood risk, like Wellington or Christchurch, might face higher premiums.
+The cost of landlord insurance varies based on the provider, property type, sum insured, excess chosen, and location.
+Properties in areas with higher earthquake or flood risk, like Wellington or Christchurch, may face higher premiums.
 Here are a couple of examples:

 Mount Eden, Auckland: sum insured $1.2 million